Medically Reviewed by Greg Grillo, D.D.S.

 Not a Candidate?
 Mini Implants to the Rescue

 If your candidacy is affected by narrow spacing between teeth, hope may not be lost entirely.
-Mini dental implants are half the size of their traditional counterparts (and less expensive).
+Mini dental implants are half the size of their traditional counterparts.
 Used for small teeth and incisors, mini dental implants may serve as a viable option for patients with narrow spacing.

 Implant Placement: Risks and Recovery

-Dental implantation is typically performed in a single session, however the process cannot be completed until osseointegration has occurred.
+Dental implantation is typically performed in a single session.
+However the process cannot be completed until osseointegration has occurred.
 This process could take anywhere from a couple months up to half a year.
-During this time, a temporary crown restoration is placed to protect the implant.
-Once osseointegration is completed, the procedure can be finalized with another single session, during which a fabricated porcelain crown is placed atop the abutment.
+During this time, a temporary crown restoration or a removable tooth may be placed to protect the implant and keep you smiling.
+Once osseointegration is complete, the procedure can be finalized with another phase.
+A fabricated porcelain crown is placed atop the abutment, and may involve one or two visits.

 As with any surgical treatment, there are risks.
 The primary risk associated with dental implantation is implant failure.
 If osseointegration does not occur, the implant will fail, and alternatives will need consideration.
 Additionally, broken implants could lead to infection that requires further surgery.
 That said, implants are incredibly safe and very reliable.

-The recovery period following implant surgery is case dependent, however patients can expect a two-month period of recovery following crown placement.
+The recovery period following implant surgery is case dependent.
+However, patients can expect a two to four month period of recovery following implant placement.
 It is imperative that diligent hygiene is practiced during this time (and at all time for that matter) to best aid recovery.

 What’s the Cost?

 Pinpointing an exact cost for dental implants is challenging given the many variables that determine cost.
-That said, there is a premium that comes with the best.
-Dental implants are not cheap.
-In fact, they are one of the most expensive treatment options in dentistry; especially in comparison with missing tooth alternatives like dentures and bridges.
+That said, there is a premium that comes with the best and dental implants are an investment in better health.
+While they may be one of the more expensive treatment options available, the long-term benefits may save you money and enhance the quality of your life.

 The price of a single tooth implant may be as much as $7,000.
 However, as the adage goes, “you get what you pay for.”
-The cavity-resistant nature of dental implants means that patients may get a lifetime of use out of the restoration, whereas other dental restorations often wear after a number of years and require replacement.
+The cavity-resistant nature of dental implants means that patients may get a lifetime of use out of the restoration with proper care and follow-up with their dentist.

-If you think that dental implants may be the right option for you, set up a consultation with a dentist or periodontist to discuss treatment.
+If you think that dental implants may be the right option for you, set up a consultation with a dentist or periodontist to discuss the many possibilities for your smile.